 The consolidated financial statements of the Group have been prepared in accordance with International Financial Reporting Standards (IFRS) and are stated in Trinidad and Tobago Dollars.
 Except as otherwise indicated, all amounts presented have been rounded to the nearest thousand.
-These consolidated financial statements have been prepared on a historical cost basis and at fair value through other comprehensive income (FVOCI).
+These consolidated financial statements have been prepared on a historical cost basis except investment securities which is prepared on a fair value through other comprehensive income (FVOCI) basis.
 The preparation of consolidated financial statements in conformity with IFRS requires management to make estimates and assumptions.
 Actual results could differ from those estimates.
 Significant accounting judgements and estimates in applying the Group's accounting policies have been described in Note 3.